 For information about the working procedure and the functions of the different bodies responsible for carrying out the work of elaborating a European Pharmacopoeia, please consult the documents in the right-hand menu.

-ensure the quality of medicinal products and their components imported into or exported from Europe,
+those engaged in the quality control of medicinal products and their constituents;

 150th Session, 25-26 November 2014